6th Graders Confront Theories and Realities of War As a Project Topic

 Students are exploring the impact of war on everyday life and on special areas of interest to each individual student.
 “Mr. Hudson and I have been talking about how to connect baseball and sports to our topic.
 I read a book called Barbed-Wire Baseball about Japanese Americans in internment camps during WWII and how Kenichi Zenimura started a baseball league," says Noah, another Einsteinium Tungsten student.

 The entire class got a deeper view of the complexity of war on a field trip to the National Veteran's Art Museum in Chicago.
-Students had the opportunity to experience both the physical and emotional weight of combat and warfare on soldiers, families, and civilians: they handled artifacts, tried on weighted packs similar to those carried by soldiers in Vietnam, and read letters written home to parents and loved ones.
+Students had the opportunity to experience both the physical and emotional weight of combat and warfare on soldiers, families, and civilians: they handled artifacts, tried on weighted packs similar to those carried by soldiers in Vietnam, and read letters written home to families and loved ones.
 They were also able to ask questions of a veteran volunteer about his service and his perspective on contemporary conflicts and the challenges of returning to civilian life.

 Mr. Hudson says “Personally, war has impacted my family, friends, and acquaintances both through service and loss, and I have shared this with students as an example.
 My hope is that students can have similar conversations and opportunities for learning and sharing with their own family members."